jourzero/verademo/readme.md

 ## Successful exploitation with CommonsCollections4

-After a few attempt, we determined that the CommonsCollections4 payload was also successful for RCE (va "rO0..." injected in the cookie):
+After a few attempt, we determined that the CommonsCollections4 payload was also successful for RCE (via "rO0..." injected in the cookie):

 ```http
 =======http://verademo.me:4080/verademo/login?target=profile======